Table of Contents

 - like

-property) of the specified object.1 2 3 4 5
+Object.getPrototypeOf()method returns the prototype (i.e. the value of the internal[[Prototype]]property) of the specified object.1 2 3 4 5

 console.log(Object.getPrototypeOf(Math.max) == Function.prototype); // -> true console.log(Object.getPrototypeOf(Math) == Object.prototype); // -> true console.log(Object.getPrototypeOf([]) == Array.prototype); // -> true